neogeographica/singleplayer_scripts/scripts/README.md

 # Usage notes

+The scripts are meant to be used through desktop integration, but you can also run them manually.
+Each script can take one argument.

+"quakelaunch" with zero arguments will just launch Quake.

+"quakelaunch" with one argument represents what will happen when you use the desktop integration to "open a file" for "Quake".
+The argument to "quakelaunch" can be a zip archive, some other kind of archive, a Quake gamedir, a ".quake" shortcut, or a bsp file inside the maps directory of a gamedir.
+This will trigger the various features/behaviors described in the top-level readme.

+"quakecleanup" with one argument represents what will happen when you use the desktop integration to "open a file" for "Quake mod cleanup".
+The argument to "quakecleanup" can be a Quake gamedir or a ".quake" shortcut.
+It will delete a gamedir and its associated shortcut(s).

+The sections below cover some of the interesting parts of these behaviors that can affect how you want to set up the "quakelaunch.conf" config file, and how you will use the features once they are installed.

 ## Shortcuts

 A shortcut is a file with the ".quake" extension.
 They're nice as a way to launch a Quake mod or maps with a double-click (once you've done the desktop integration).
 A directory full of shortcuts is basically your menu of Quake stuff you can play.